piralimic/Dijkstra/README.md

 - a City belongs to a Country
 - a City has many Ways
 - a Way belongs to a City (`city_from_id` OR `city_to_id`)
+- a Country has many Ways through Cities

 #### Binding Scenario I
 > Irreversible action